 La Casita Pupuseria

-Revolutionizing the mighty bagel with a sourdough starter twist, Pearl’s Bagel’s sandwiches do not shortcut flavor even though all are $10 or less.
+Revolutionizing the mighty bagel with a sourdough starter twist, Pearl’s Bagel’s sandwiches do not shortcut flavor even though all are $10 or less, making it a go-to spot for best cheap eats in DC.
 Classic egg and cheese, a Thanksgiving creation referred to as ‘The Tom’, and the ham, egg, and gruyere ‘Frenchie’ are justifiable proof.

 Falafel Inc.